benhutchmet/researcher_BWH/research.md

 ### Current

-* Member of Fresh Eyes on CMIP Data Request Subgroup.
-Involves consulting with members of thematic papers to identify key variables required for CMIP7 experiments.
+* Member of the organising committee for the Next Generation Challenges in Energy-Climate Modelling Workshop ([NextGenEC 2024](https://research.reading.ac.uk/met-energy/next-generation-challenges-workshop/next-generation-energy-climate-modelling-2024/)).
+* Member of the organising committee for the International Conference on Energy & Meteorology ([ICEM 2025](https://www.wemcouncil.org/wp/icem/)).
+* Part of the team developing a live "[energy reanalysis](https://research.reading.ac.uk/met-energy/live_energy_reanalysis/)" product for Europe based on ERA5.
 * Member of group exploring the reasons for the recent period of degraded skill in the NAO index.

 ### Past